 Connect with Secure Socket Layer.
 Secure Socket Layer (SSL) encrypts requests for distributed analysis when they are sent to the remote server.
 Before you use SSL, check with your administrator.
 For this option to be enabled, SSL must be configured on your desktop computer and the server.

 To Select, Switch, or Add Servers

-File > Switch Server...
+From the menus choose: File > Switch Server...

 To select a default server: